vpsfreecz/vpsadminos/docs/containers/administration.md

 ## Process monitor
 *htop* in vpsAdminOS is patched to be able to identify to which containers processes belong.
-It has three extra columns: `POOL`, `CTID` and `NSUID`.
-For container processes, `NSUID` shows the process user ID as it is seen inside the container, i.e. its user namespace.
+It has four extra columns: `POOL`, `CTID`, `NSPID` and `NSUID`.
+For container processes, `NSPID` shows the process ID and `NSUID` the process user ID as it is seen inside the container, i.e. its user namespace.

 ![htop](../img/htop.png)